A crowd of people in motion in a large indoor public space.

 Crowd Management Use Cases

-Learn how various industries benefit from Alarm.com BAA crowd-control technologies.
+Several industries can benefit from Alarm.com BAA crowd-control technologies.

 Event Venues